Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Late-time radio emission from magnetar powered merger ejecta

-where $r_{\rm pc}(t)$ and $\gamma(t)$ are the radius and bulk Lorentz factor of the blast-wave respectively, which we obtain from solving the simultaneous differential equations eq-\ref{gamma_evo}, \ref{dmeqn} and \ref{timeeqn}.
-At later epochs where the blast-wave is non-relativistic, $r$ evolves as $t^{2/5}$.
-In the expressions for $\nu_m$ and $\nu_a$, there will be an additional redshift factor from $r(t)$ corresponding to the cosmological time dilution.
+where $\gamma(t)$ is the bulk Lorentz factor of the blast-wave respectively, which we obtain from solving the simultaneous differential equations eq-\ref{gamma_evo}, \ref{dmeqn} and \ref{timeeqn}.
+At later epochs where the blast wave is non-relativistic, $r$ evolves as $t^{2/5}$.
+In the expressions for $\nu_m$ and $\nu_a$, an additional redshift factor from $r(t)$ corresponds to the cosmological time dilation.

 The synchrotron spectrum then is calculated following \citet{2018pgrb.book.....Z}.
 In figure \ref{multibandlc}, we present light curves for various values of $E_{\rm rot}$, $M_{\rm ej}$, and $n_0$.
-The light curve peak corresponds to the fireball's deceleration or the transition from optically thick to thin regime, whichever is later.
-All the light curves we have shown are optically thin throughout; hence the peaks correspond to the epoch of deceleration.
+The light curve peak corresponds to the fireball's deceleration or the transition from optically thick to the thin regime, whichever is later.
+All the light curves we have shown are optically thin throughout; hence, the peaks correspond to the epoch of deceleration.

 A higher $E_{\rm rot}$ or $n_0$ leads to higher downstream thermal energy and, therefore, a higher flux at a given epoch.
 An increase in any of the parameters reduces the deceleration time (i.e., the peak of the light curve).
-Larger energy leads to a higher initial velocity, thereby reducing the time required for deceleration.
-Higher $n_0$ increases the rate at which mass is swept-up, leading to a lower deceleration time.
-A larger $M_{\rm ej}$ leads to a lower initial velocity and results in a lower downstream thermal energy and subsequently lower flux.
+Larger energy leads to a higher initial velocity, reducing the time required for deceleration.
+Higher $n_0$ increases the rate at which mass is swept up, leading to a lower deceleration time.
+A larger $M_{\rm ej}$ leads to a lower initial velocity, resulting in a lower downstream thermal energy and, subsequently, lower flux.
 The deceleration epoch also increases because larger $M_{\rm ej}$ requires a higher mass to be collected for deceleration.
 The lower ejecta velocity further reduces the deceleration time.